MFA Zaman in ICC Cricket World Cup after London Olympic & Rugby World Cup

 In 2019, The ICC Cricket World Cup returns to England for the first time in 20 years.
 With over one million people expecting to attend matches and World Cup activation in England and Wales this summer.

-Mfa Zaman became the part of The ‘World Cup Cricketeers’ in ICC Cricket World Cup 2019 which is the world’s biggest cricket event.
-The London Olympic 2012 Ambassador Zaman is also a Selector in Selection boardto choose volunteers from around the world for this most interesting cricket tournament.
+Mfa Zaman became part of The ‘World Cup Cricketeers’ in ICC Cricket World Cup 2019 which is the world’s biggest cricket event.
+London Olympic 2012 Ambassador Zaman is also a Selector in the Selection boardto choose volunteers from around the world for this most prestigious cricket tournament.

-The ‘World Cup Cricketeers’ as they will be known, will make up 4,000 volunteers who will be the faces of the international tournament, welcoming fans, cricketers from around the world to England and Wales when the ICC Cricket World Cup returns for the first time since 1999.
+The ‘World Cup Cricketeers’ as they will be known, will make up 4,000 volunteers who will be the faces of the international tournament, welcoming fans and cricketers from around the world to England and Wales when the ICC Cricket World Cup returns for the first time since 1999.

 Volunteering gave the opportunity to Ex-homeless Zaman to make a positive impact on his life.
-He was part the London Olympic 2012 and The Rugby World Cup 2015 England.
-ICC Cricket World Cup 2019 published a special article on Zaman for his dedication to volunteer service which inspired millions of people around the world.
+He was part ofthe London Olympic 2012 and Rugby World Cup 2015 England.
+ICC Cricket World Cup 2019 published a special article on Zaman for his dedication to volunteer service which inspired many people around the world.
 Already he has played a key role as a Selector to select volunteers from around the world for this big event of world cricket.
-More than 20,000 people showed interest, 10,000 applications received and 6,000 applicants interviewed for the 4,000 volunteers role.
+More than 20,000 people showed interest, 10,000 applications received and 6,000 applicants interviewed for the 4,000 volunteer roles.

 ICC Cricket World Cup will begin on 30th May Thursday at The Oval and the final match on 14th July Sunday at The Lord’s Cricket Ground.
 Across 11 host venues and cities the volunteers will play a key role in the delivery of the 6 week tournament with a range of roles including spectator services, transport, broadcast & media, accreditation and hospitality.

-Zaman became the most fortunate person because ICC Cricket World Cup 2019 published a special article on his motivational journey and dedicated volunteer service which inspired millions of people around the world to involve in volunteer service and to make a positive vibe in life.
+Zaman became the most fortunate person because ICC Cricket World Cup 2019 published a special article on his journey and dedicated volunteer service which inspired many of people around the world to become involved in volunteer service and to make a positive vibe in life.
 Link – https://www.cricketworldcup.com/news/en/1082418